0xJohnnyboy/polykeys/README.md

 **Device ID format:** `VID:PID` (Vendor ID:Product ID in hex, lowercase) **Tip:** Use `polykeys add --detect` to automatically detect and add keyboards

+> ⚠️ **Important:** Keyboard layouts must be installed on your system before Polykeys can switch to them.
+On Windows, go to Settings → Time & Language → Language & Region → Add a keyboard.
+On macOS, go to System Settings → Keyboard → Input Sources.
+On Linux, layouts are typically pre-installed.

 ### Config file locations

 **Linux/macOS:**